-Relapsed/Refractory patients who achieve complete or partial response or have stable disease should continue to receive GAZYVA 1000 mg alone as maintenance therapy once every 2 months until disease progression or for up to 2 years.
+Relapsed/Refractory patients who achieve complete or partial response or have stable disease should continue to receive GAZYVA 1000 mg alone as maintenance therapy once every 2 months until disease progression or for up to 2 years [55].

 GAZYVA should be administered at the standard infusion rate in Cycle 1 (see Table 3).
-In patients who do not experience Grade ≥3 infusion related reactions (IRRs) during Cycle 1, GAZYVA may be administered as a short (approximately 90 minutes) duration infusion (SDI) from Cycle 2 onwards (see Table 4).
+In patients who do not experience Grade \geq 3 infusion related reactions (IRRs) during Cycle 1, GAZYVA may be administered as a short (approximately 90 minutes) duration infusion (SDI) from Cycle 2

-Table 3 Dose and Infusion rate of GAZYVA for patients with FL

-Day of treatme ent cycle Dose of GAZYVA Rate of infusion For management of IRRs that occur during infusion, refer to Table 5 Cycle 1 Day 1 1000 mg Administer at 50 mg/hr.
+Dose and infusion rate of Gazyva for patients with FL Day of trea Day of treatment cycle Rate of infusion Gazyva If an infusion-related reaction occurs, adjust infusion as outlined in Table 4.
+Cycle 1 Day 1 1000 mg Administer at 50 mg/hr.
 The rate of infusion can be escalated in 50 mg/hr increments every 30 minutes to a maximum of 400 mg/hr.
-Day 8 1000 mg If no IRR or an IRR of Grade 1 occurred during the previous Day 15 1000 mg infusion where the final infusion rate was ≥100 mg/hr, infusions Cycles 2-6 or 2-8 Day 1 1000 mg can be started at a rate of 100 mg/hr and increased by 100 mg/hr increments every Maintenance Every 2 months until progression or up to 2 years 1000 mg 30 minutes to a maximum of 400 mg/hr.
-If the patient experienced an IRR of Grade 2 or higher during the previous infusion administer at 50 mg/hr.
-The rate of infusion can be escalated in 50 mg/hr increments every 30 minutes to a maximum of 400 mg/hr.
+Day 8 1000 mg Day 15 1000 mg If no infusion-related reaction occurred during the previous infusion where the final infusion Cycles 2-6 Day 1 1000 mg rate was ≥100 mg/hr, infusions ca be started at a rate of 100 mg/hr Maintenance Every 2 months until progression or up to 2 years 1000 mg and increased by 100 mg/hr increments every 30 minutes to a maximum of 400 mg/hr.